python-discord/snekbox/README.md

 ```

-The code is executed in a Python process that is launched through [NsJail](https://github.com/google/nsjail), which is responsible for sandboxing the Python process.
+The code is executed in a Python process that is launched through [NsJail], which is responsible for sandboxing the Python process.
 NsJail is configured as follows:

 * All mounts are read-only
 * Time limit of 5 seconds